Implementation of Reservoir Computing Using Coupled Microelectromechanical Drum Resonators via Sideband-Pumped Phonon-Cavity Dynamics: Discussion

 \section{Discussion}

 This double-drum electromechanical resonator exhibits strong potential for high integration density and low driving energy.
 Because of its compact design, each vibrating element occupies an area of approximately 24 $\mu$m $\times$ 24 $\mu$m.
 And, the coupled-membrane architecture provides strong capacitive coupling ($C_{g0} \approx$ 9.61 fF), enabling efficient excitation of mechanical vibrations using a small $AC$ drive voltage.
 The effective driving voltages applied on the device are $V_{p} = 326$ mV and $V_{d} = 0.6$ mV with a $DC$ bias of $V_{dc}$ = 4 V. These values are obtained by taking into account the 20 dB attenuation of the driving signal, the 13 dB attenuation of the pump tone, and the voltage gain of the multiplier ($\times$ 10 in amplitude) applied to both the driving and pump tones in the input chain.
 The maximum power consumption to excite the double-drum device for creating the nonlinear operating regime is therefore estimated to be $E_{el} = \frac{1}{2}C_{g0}V^2 =$ 12.53 fJ for one input (without interference) in the reservoir computing process, for the case of probing the SiN phonon cavity.
-To the best of our knowledge, this work demonstrates the lowest energy consumption per input (without interference) among reservoir computing implementations based on micromechanical resonators.\\
+To the best of our knowledge, this work demonstrates the lowest energy consumption per input (without interference) among reservoir computing implementations based on micromechanical resonators.
+We also evaluate the mechanical power consumption for the case of probing SiN drum in a sideband pumping scheme through $m_{Al, SiN} \Omega_{m(Al, SiN)}^3 X^2_{Al, SiN} /(2 Q_{Al, SiN})$, where $m$ is the effective mass of the drum resonator.
+Using the parameters $m_{SiN}=6.77\times 10^{-14}$ kg for the SiN drum, $m_{Al}=3.9\times 10^{-13}$ kg for Al drum. we consider the maximum mechanical displacements within the linear region $X_{SiN}\approx$ 5 nm for the SiN drum and take $X_{Al}\approx$ 500 pm which is about an order of magnitude smaller than $X_{SiN}$ in the two-tone driving scheme when probing SiN drum \cite{alok}.
+The estimated mechanical power consumption is $P_{mech}$ = 14.88 pW and 5.87 pW, for SiN and Al drum respectively.
+The double-drum electromechanical system requires 40 ms to map all masks of the one input data, resulting in an energy dissipation of 8.3 pJ per input.
+For processing a total of $N_{tr}$ and $N_{tst}$ inputs in this work, the double-drum resonator system exhibits a mechanical power consumption of approximately 15.7 nW.\\